Balaclava Station Upgrade

 For safety reasons it is necessary to carry out these works at night while trains are not running and there are no rail passengers at the station.

-During these works, residents can expect to hear low-level noise from general work activity on the station platform.
+During these works, residents can expect to hear high-level noise from hand saws, concrete trucks, reversing beepers and general work activities.

 Closure of Marlborough Street car park: Wednesday 8 January